-You should receive the email to verify your account straight after signing up.
+You should receive an email to verify your account a few minutes after signing up.
 Please double check that you have received the email, including in the spam folder, or request that it be sent again.

 All online BP data is anonymised and the responsibility to record what EBP code belongs to what student is left to the teacher alone.
 However, each EBP code that is created or looked up will be displayed on the staff member’s online dashboard, along with the gender, and birthdate (month and year) of each student.
 In this way, even if the teacher forgot to record the EBP code, they should be able to retrace their steps.